- What is IBM z Systems?

 What are the benefits of SUSE Linux Enterprise Server for System z?

-When Linux is combined with IBM’s industry-leading virtualization technology—z/VM—running in a System z environment, it delivers the high level of availability and productivity required in today’s global, networked environment.
-Leveraging all of these exceptional System z capabilities with Linux on z/VM can improve the total cost of ownership in your IT infrastructure.
-Together, IBM and SUSE are introducing IT organizations to the compelling business value of hosting virtual servers on System z with z/VM and Linux.
+When you combine Linux with IBM's industry-leading virtualization technology—z/VM—running in a z Systems environment, it delivers the high level of availability and productivity required in today's global, networked environment.
+Leveraging all of these exceptional z Systems capabilities with Linux on z/VM can improve the total cost of ownership in your IT infrastructure.
+Together, IBM and SUSE are introducing IT organizations to the compelling business value of hosting virtual servers on z Systems with z/VM and Linux.
 With SUSE Linux Enterprise Server for System z, you can take advantage of the following benefits:

 - Reduced training costs and increased productivity of IT staff

-- Reduced software costs by consolidating a large number of virtual machines per System z core
+- Reduced software costs by consolidating a large number of virtual machines per z Systems core

 - Reduced energy costs and power usage

-- Reduced facilities costs and floor space with dense server consolidation on System z
+- Reduced facilities costs and floor space with dense server consolidation on z Systems

 I heard that mainframes, when used for server virtualization and running Linux, may lower total cost of ownership (TCO) considerably.
 What kind of savings do I get?

 You can share per-processor software licenses among multiple Linux virtual servers running on a single mainframe.
 These processors can either be a standard engine or an IFL engine.
 An IFL is a specialty processor from IBM that is designed to make it more economical to run Linux workloads on the mainframe.
 An Oracle license for a standard engine or IFL, for example, is the same price as an Oracle license for a one-processor x86 server.